-The Hunterdon Hygiene Connection (previously the Hunterdon Diaper Bank) is a partnership between the United Way of Hunterdon County and food pantries and agencies throughout the county.
+The Hunterdon Hygiene Connection is a partnership between the United Way of Hunterdon County and food pantries and agencies throughout the county.
 Our goal is to help ease some of the financial stress our neighbors experience by providing free diapers and baby supplies (wipes, lotions), menstrual hygiene products, and incontinence products.

 Why do we do this?

 One in three families struggle to afford diapers for their infants and toddlers.
 It costs about $1,000 for a 1-year supply of diapers for one child.
 For someone who works a full-time minimum wage job, or families with more than one child in diapers, this is a major expense.